Church-Web-Development/nic-website/FIREBASE_DEPLOYMENT.md

 # Firebase Deployment Guide

-This guide will help you deploy the Cardiff International Church website to Firebase Hosting.
+This guide will help you deploy the Newport International Church website to Firebase Hosting.

 ## Prerequisites